nurhasinahammad/demo-first/README.md

 # demo-first
-This is a Demo for Git
+This is a Demo for Git & Github learning